laroche/tastyworks-pnl/README.md

 - __eurusd__: official eurusd conversion rate for this transaction date from bundesbank.de
 - __quantity__: number of buys or sells
 - __asset__: what is bought (stock symbol or something like 'SPY P310 20-12-18' for an option
 - __symbol__: base asset that is traded.
 This is included to be able to generate summary overviews for e.g. all transactions in SPY with stocks and options combined.
 - __description__: additional informational text for the transaction
 - __account_total__: account total at this time.
 This is the previous account total plus 'amount - fees' from this transaction.
+(Cash amount at Tastyworks.)
   This is purely informational and not needed for tax data.
+- __net_total__: Sum in USD of account_total (cash) plus all assets (stocks, options) in your account.
+  This does not use current market data, but keeps asset prices at purchase cost.
   Best looked at to check if this script calculates the same total sum as shown in your Tastyworks current total.
 - __term_loss__: how much does this transaction contribute to the 'Verlustverrechnungstopf Termingeschäfte'

 Please note that I am not personally using this CSV/Excel output, so please give feedback on what/how this data is output and make sure you review the data before using it.